mintylees/INCOME/README.md

 The retail REIT sector is relatively large, containing 39 publicly traded REITs.
 The following three REITs each focus on a different type of retail property: Simon Property Group (NYSE: SPG) features malls, Realty Income Corporation (NYSE: O) owns single-tenant retail properties and Acadia Realty Trust (NYSE: AKR) invests in shopping centers.

+Types of REIT Stocks – #4: Residential
+Residential REITs own and operate various types of living spaces including apartment buildings, single-family homes, manufactured homes and student housing.
+Oftentimes, residential REITs focus on property types, but can also subdivide their specialization into geographical markets or the demographic of potential tenants.

+The following residential REITs each specialize in different types of properties: Bluerock Residential Growth REIT (AMEX: BRG) focuses on apartments, Front Yard Residential Corporation (NYSE: RESI) rents out single-family homes and Sun Communities, Inc. (NYSE: SUI) features manufactured homes.